CONDEMNED TO LIFE: essay/synopsis for a documentary film about Vaklush Tolev and his ideas

 А high-angle shot of the circle of prisoners.
 A hundred silhouettes of prisoners move round in a circle in a clockwise direction.
 This is the place in the prison where you can exchange, ‘undisturbed’, your ideas, can hold a conversation.
 Only one young man is walking in the opposite direction – this is our hero.
 From time to time, someone breaks off from the common flow, slows their pace and sets off alongside him.

 The story we narrate here in five conceptual brushstrokes condenses the story of Vaklush Tolev, who now remains forever with us, a witness in life of benightedness, the true era of ‘the nation’s enemies’.
-Our hero was only 21 years of age when he was condemned to death.
+Our character was only 21 years of age when he was condemned to death.
 Life, however, was to allot him almost whole 12 years of existence in prisons and political camps instead.
 Reminiscent of the Bible, where the young Jesus amazes the elders in the temple, grown men of 40-50 years of age from the oppressed cultural and political elite drew up a rota to decide whose turn it was to accompany this young man round the circle of prisoners.

 As every form has its equivalent of a spinal column, so the mainstay here turns out to be the above-mentioned verse, the fruit of the tree of a vast quantity of experience.
 The five phrases contain the conception of an active alertness, of a reined-in courage, of a strength which is able to forgive, and of a wisdom which through its insights marks out paths for the future.